Princess & Ambassador buyers guide

 If it won’t respond to pumping, or drops again after a few days, then a displacer will need replacing.
 Displacers are increasingly hard to come by and when they do crop up they’re not cheap - £100 is the going rate at the time of writing.
 A front displacer can be swapped in around 45 minutes.
 Rear displacers are slightly more complex to replace but seem to last better, but corrosion on the pivot arm can make removal of the old unit very difficult.

 The ride should be smooth and comfortable, particularly so on later models.
 A hard or jiggly ride usually means the nitrogen in the displacer unit has escaped with age.
-There are individuals who offer a nitrogen regassing service to displacers (the displacer will have to be removed) and although this may rejuvenate the ride quality it is no guarantee of longevity of the unit as none of the displacer’s inner components are or can be replaced.
-Displacer failures after regassing have been reported.
+There are nitrogen regassing services available for displacers (the displacer will have to be removed) and although this may rejuvenate the ride quality it is no guarantee of longevity of the unit as none of the displacer’s inner components are or can be replaced.

 Check the Hydragas interconnecting hoses for signs of perishing as these can cause fluid to leak, though there may not be any sign of leaking as the Hydragas fluid evaporates.

-Only 2200 Princess and HLS/VP Ambassador models were fitted with power steering as standard and it was an option on all other models.
+Only 2200 Princess and HLS/VP Ambassador models were fitted with power steering as standard, and it was an option on all other models.
 The non-assisted steering is very heavy, especially when parking, but once on the move it’s not so bad but by modern standards, it’s bloody hard work!
 Choosing different tyre types can help with the ride and steering, as well as adjusting the tyre pressures.
 185/70/14 size tyres are fitted to all models.
 Power steering can be retro fitted quite easily and new old stock racks are very cheap to buy, but it’s worth hunting down a car with PAS.
+Although the power steering rack can be swapped across all models, the pump is different on the B, O and E series engines and is not interchangable.

 It’s fair to say that a late seventies Princess 2200HLS is probably the best model to go for.
 It has the silky smooth six cylinder engine and is really nice to drive.
 The interior trim is extremely hard wearing and can look like new even after 40 years.
 It is obvious today that the quality of the trim and fittings is superior to that of lesser and later models.